EliasDH-com/Documentation/Documentation/Basic-Answer-File-Tutorial.md

     ![Basic-Answer-File-Tutorial-6](/Images/Basic-Answer-File-Tutorial-6.png)

-### 👉 Step 5: Setting up an answer file environment
+### 👉Step 5: Setting up an answer file environment

 - Open Start.
 - Search for Windows System Image Manager and click the top result to open the console.